 It hasn’t always looked beautiful but, as I explain in that story, in my experience, kids DO NOT MIND imperfect desserts.
 And whipped cream usually helps.

-One of the things we offer at Catholic All Year is a liturgical living box subscription and I am very excited to have shipped out hundreds of heart-shaped pans for this feast day, along with a much improved recipe, so the next round of families can start building liturgical living memories of their own!
+One of the things we offer at Catholic All Year is a liturgical living box subscription and I am very excited to have shipped out hundreds of heart-shaped pans for this feast day, along with a much-improved recipe, so the next round of families can start building liturgical living memories of their own!
 Also very cool French counter-revolutionary Vendee Sacred Heart Badges and a game of pin the Sacred Heart on Jesus!
+You can also grab the special heart-shaped pan to make your own Jell-o Sacred Heart in the CAY marketplace.

 If you want to learn more about celebrating feast days, check out my books The Catholic All Year Compendium, and The Catholic All Year Prayer Companion.
-Catholic All Year Members have access to the print and go membership library with prayer, hymn, recipes and decor for hundreds of feast days, and Catholic All Year Subscription Boxes will deliver liturgical living essential to your doorstep every month.
+Catholic All Year Members have access to the print-and-go membership library with prayer, hymn, recipes, and decor for hundreds of feast days, and Catholic All Year Subscription Boxes will deliver liturgical living essentials to your doorstep every month.

 I hope you’ll give it a try!
 Catholic All Year is here to help.